planning a trip to Japan for the first time - Osaka Castle Park

 Since we had just a bit of time before sundown, we decided to check it out and strolled around for a while.

-This is a perfect activity to do if you happen to be visiting Japan in the winter time.
+This is a perfect activity to do if you happen to be visiting Japan in winter.

 We recommend getting off the main road (Shijo-Dori) and going down the alleys to do some shopping.